 - Rare earth

-Construction of Permanent Magnet DC motor
+Construction of Permanent Magnet DC Motor

 - The stator

 This is a steel cylinder mounted on the inner periphery of the magnets.
 These magnets are usually made from rare earth materials or neodymium.
-The magnets are mounted that the N-pole and S-pole faced towards the armature.
+The magnets are mounted with the N-pole and S-pole faced towards the armature.

 - The rotor